mdw-p/Django-News-Aggregator-Bias-Checker/README.md

 NEWS_API_KEY= Valid API Key for NewsAPI
 ```
+You can get a NewsAPI key for free, from: https://newsapi.org/register

 Put this .env file in the OUTSIDE AggregatorSite Folder - folder structure should look like this:
 ```
 AgreggatorSite/